MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

       [in] double endTime,
       [in] ICoreWebView2ClearBrowsingDataCompletedHandler* handler);
 ```
 The first method takes a uint64 parameter that consists of one or more COREWEBVIEW2_BROWSING_DATA_KIND passed in as well as a handler which will indicate if the proper data has been cleared successfully.
-The handler will respond with one of three results, which indicate that the method was successful, interrupted, or failed.
+The handler will respond with a `bool` indicating whether the option successfully cleared the intended data fully.
 This method clears the data for all time.

 The second method takes the same parameters for the dataKinds and handler, as well as a start and end time in which the API should clear the corresponding data between.
-The double time parameters correspond to how many seconds since the UNIX epoch.
+The time parameters correspond to how many seconds have passed since the UNIX epoch.

 Both methods clear the data with the associated profile in which the method is called on.